Henri Rolin: Education and career

 From 1925 to 1926, he was chief of staff to the Minister of Foreign Affairs, Emile Vandervelde (Socialist).
 In this capacity, he participated in drafting the Locarno Pact, signed on 16 October 1925.

-From his family background that was progressive liberal, he became a socialist, partly at the request of others and partly out of loyalty to his own convictions rather than to an organization drifting from his beliefs.
+From his family background that was progressive liberal, he became a socialist, partly at the request of others and partly out of loyalty to his own convictions rather than to the liberal movement, drifting from his beliefs.
 He started as a very moderate socialist but later supported more radical causes championed mainly by young people.

 Rolin served as a senator for the Belgian Workers' Party (POB-BWP) and later for its successor, the Belgian Socialist Party (PSB-BSP), from 1932 until 1968.

 Throughout the 1930s, faced with the rise of authoritarian regimes and the acts of aggression (Manchuria 1931, Ethiopia 1935, Rhineland 1936, Spain 1936, Sudetenland 1938,...), he fought in vain for the League of Nations to respond through the application of the sanctions provided for in treaties.
 He took a very firm stance against the Munich Agreement in 1938.

 Convinced that Belgium would inevitably be drawn into a war between Germany and France, he opposed the government's “free-hand policy”, which sought to keep Belgium neutral and independent.

 He became the legal advisor to the exiled Emperor Haile Selassie.

 On 22 April 1939, he became a member of the Permanent Court of Arbitration in The Hague.

 On 10 May 1940, following the German attack, he joined the army and fought in the 18 Days’ Campaign.
 Under the occupation, he was threatened with arrest by the Germans.
 He left for London in July 1941 and joined the Belgian government in exile, which appointed him Under-Secretary of State for National Defence until 1942.
 He then assisted with civil affairs in preparation for the arrival of the Allied armies and the government’s reestablishment in Belgium.

 In June 1945, he was a delegate to the San Francisco Conference, which led to the creation of the United Nations.
 He was appointed chairman of the first commission (general provision) and, in this capacity, coordinated the drafting of the United Nations Charter, where his ideals can be recognised in the preamble ("We the peoples of the United Nations, determined to save succeeding generations from the scourge of war, ...") and Chapter I (Purposes of the United Nations).
 Between 1946 and 1957, he was a member of the Belgian delegation to the United Nations General Assembly on several occasions.

 He also served briefly as Minister of Justice in March 1946 in a short-lived socialist government.
 From November 1947 to November 1949, he was elected President of the Senate.
 He was also chairman of the Senate Justice Committee and a member of the Foreign Affairs Committee.
 In 1948, he became Minister of State.

 Between 1945 and 1951, he played an important role in the Royal Question, vigorously opposing, along with the Socialist Party, the return to power of King Leopold III.